15+ Experts Share Tips for Crafting the Perfect Pitch Email

 We asked over 15 experts to share their best email pitch tricks for digital marketers who want to boost their sales.

-- Build a targeted list of recipients Steve Benson, Badger Maps
+Steve Benson, Badger Maps

 The most important trick to getting your email read is in the research before you even send it.
 Take the time to build a list of recipients that will truly be interested in your actual value proposition and then telling them what you do in plain English - and in just a couple sentences.
 So many people's email lists go out to groups of people that aren't the perfect fit for your product, but instead just a list you bought or cobbled together from sources like who attended a conference.
 Building a targeted list of recipients is the secret to a truly successful campaign.